NvChad/NvChad/README.md

 # Clone my setup -

 - Install neovim-nightly , also use a nerdfont on your terminal.
-- run the install.sh (this might work only on nix systems) and open neovim , do :PackerInstall
+- run the install.sh (this might work only on nix systems),this opens neovim (press enter or y to skip the errors , the errors will only show once).
 - Install ripgrep , fd , ueberzug for telescope media extension to work.

 - Manual installation , incase the install.sh doesnt work for you :